 A great day at the races is virtually impossible without impassioned volunteers.
-At Everlong, we’ve been fortunate to have plenty of them help us get people outside.
-Our volunteers — friends, family, neighbors, former strangers — have covered all levels of experience and all measures of personality.
+At Everlong, our volunteers — friends, family, neighbors, former strangers — have covered all levels of experience and all measures of personality.

 We cannot thank them enough.

 A few of our volunteers have been not only new to volunteering, but trail running in general.
 And that’s great!
 Volunteering, aside from simply making you feel wonderful, is a great point-of-entry to the trail running community.
 We’re thrilled when a first-time volunteer joins us for a day on the trail.

 To help new (and seasoned) volunteers feel as comfortable as possible in their duties, we assembled this guide.
 We tried to make it as general as possible so that it’s applicable to just about any trail running event.

 Of course, every event has its own rules, wrinkles and idiosyncrasies.
 We’d ask you to please consider a different perspective when we offer guidance that may run counter to what you’ve experienced in the past.
 If, however, you think something is downright wrong or missing, please let us know.
 There’s always room for improvement.

 If you’re brand-new to volunteering, we suggest reading the guide in its entirety.
 It’s a 15- to 20-minute read and pairs nicely with an IPA.
 For those in a rush, we’ve linked to specific sections below.
 Click and jump!

 Why should I volunteer?

 Before we jump into the nuts and bolts of volunteering, it’s worth highlighting a few reasons why you might forfeit a Saturday to make 183 PB&Js.
 While this list isn’t exhaustive, it covers most of the reasons we encounter and espouse — in no particular order, of course.